- About Us

 Let's learn, share, discuss, discover and create — together!

 Click on ones that interest you, or scroll all groups below to find your perfect fits!

-To join an Affinity Group, log in to the Member Center.
+To join a community of practice, log in to the Member Center.
 Or contact email@example.com to be connected.

-The purpose of the CBO Affinity Group is to advance the knowledge and practices of capacity building among nonprofit organizations whose missions aim to strengthen the nonprofit sector.
-This includes stand-alone organizations previously known as management support organizations, national or statewide organizations that provide capacity building for their association or federations, intermediary organizations and foundations and United Ways that provide capacity building services.
+The purpose of the CBO Community of Practice is to advance the knowledge and practices of capacity building among nonprofit organizations whose missions aim to strengthen the nonprofit sector.
+This includes stand-alone organizations previously known as management support organizations, national or statewide organizations that provide capacity building for their association or federations, intermediary organizations and foundations, and United Ways that provide capacity building services.

 With more than 100 members, the Executive Transition & Leadership Continuity Community of Practice, or ETLC, is a professional community of capacity-builders who focus on strengthening nonprofits by creating human resource solutions and developing human capital to lead the sector.
 Those encouraged to participate in this affinity group include: executive search/transition consultants, interim executives, nonprofit turnaround consultants, executive coaches, researchers, succession planning specialists, talent pipeline and leadership development consultants, human resource professionals, and others who specialize in the nonprofit sector and see value in the network.

 The Governance group provides a forum to forward creative thinking in the field of board governance and development, including the generation of new approaches and models for community-based organizations.
 Through sharing of new approaches, practices, and research among a diverse group of consultants, capacity building organizations, and researchers, this affinity group hopes to not only further the field, but also to increase the knowledge base, generative thinking, and consulting skills of its members.